 - The Kearney Center will process your work permit in three to five business days.
 It is not possible to receive your work permit the same day as you drop off your forms.

-- If you have an on-campus job with Sodexo, Barnes & Noble, or Affinity Plus, you will receive your work permit from your employer.
+- If you have an on-campus job with Sodexo, Maverick Shop, or Affinity Plus, you will receive your work permit from your employer.
 You will need to complete the Statement of Employment and return it to the Kearney Center.